main function for parameter estimation

 Value

 prints, graphs and a list containing the results of the parameter estimation, which content depends on the method used and on the values of the info_level argument.
-All results are saved in the folder optim_options$out_dir.
+All results are saved in the folder out_dir.

 Details

 In CroptimizR, parameter estimation is based on the comparison between the values of the observed and simulated variables at corresponding dates.
-Only the situations, variables and dates common to both observations (provided in obs_list argument), and simulations returned by the wrapper used, will be taken into account in the parameter estimation process.
+Only the situations, variables and dates common to both observations (provided in obs_list argument), and simulations returned by the wrapper used, will be taken into account in the parameter estimation procedure.
 In case where the value of an observed variable is NA for a given situation and date, it will not be taken into account.
-In case where the value of a simulated variable is NA (or Inf) for a given situation and date for which there is an observation, the optimized criterion will take the NA value, which may stop the process, and the user will be warned.
+In case where the value of a simulated variable is NA (or Inf) for a given situation and date for which there is an observation, the optimized criterion will take the NA value, which may stop the procedure, and the user will be warned.

-If the candidate_param argument is given, a parameter selection procedure following the AgMIP calibration phaseIII protocol will be performed: The candidate parameters are added one by one (in the given order) to the parameters that MUST be estimated (i.e. the one defined in param_info but not in candidate_param).
+The candidate parameters are added one by one (in the given order) to the parameters that MUST be estimated (i.e. the one defined in param_info but not in candidate_param).
 Each time a new candidate is added:

 • the parameter estimation is performed and an information criterion is computed (see argument info_crit_func)